 Bibliograph y (Ref ID) Details of review Risk factors Source of funding Comments Lack 2008 (Ref ID:73) Not systematic review-no mention of how articles were selected & no methodology Genetic risk factors: There is some evidence to support a strong genetic contribution to peanut allergy.
 In the case of peanut allergy, a child has a 7 fold increase in the risk of peanut allergy if he or she has a parent or sibling with peanut allergy.
-Other atopic disease: There is a well-documented link between the presence of early eczema in childhood and the development of food allergy, especially peanut, egg and milk allergies (between 33% and 81% of children with infantile eczema have IgE-mediated food allergy).
+Other atopic disease: There is a well-documented link between the presence of early eczema in childhood and the development of food allergy, especially peanut, egg and milk allergies (between 33% and 81% of children with infantile eczema have IgE mediated food allergy).
 The presence of eczema in the first 6 months of life was associated with an increased risk of peanut allergy and this risk increased with more severe eczema.
 Exposure to food allergens: Although conventional wisdom has always been that early exposure to allergenic food proteins during pregnancy or lactation could lead to food allergies, it is stated that the evidence to support food allergen avoidance is currently lacking and there is no compelling evidence that exclusive breast feeding beyond 4 months of age has any effect on reducing atopic disease Changes in dietary composition: There are few data to refute or support the dietary fat hypothesis with respect to food allergy, which argues that reduction in consumption of animal fats and corresponding increases in use of margarine and vegetable oils has led to the increase in allergies.
-There is no data to support the hypothesis had idets high in antioxidants (from fresh fruits and vegetables) are associated with lower rates of food allergy.
-There is some evidence to support that increases in vitamin D have led to increase allergies and some to support that increases in vitamin D have led to increase allergies.
-There is controversy relating to the vitamin D have led to increase in allergies.
+There is no data to support the hypothesis that diets high in antioxidants (from fresh fruits and vegetables) are associated with lower rates of food allergy.
+There is controversy relating to the vitamin D have led to increase an allergies.
 There is limited support for the hygiene hypothesis having a role in the development of food allergies, although evidence is stronger for a role in eczema than in food allergy.
-Other factors: Caesarean sections appear to increase risk for the development Not reported In summary the author suggests that antigen exposure through inflamed skin or through the gastrointestinal mucosa might be involved in the establishment of allergy and tolerance.
+There is limited support for the hygiene hypothesis having a role in the development of food allergies, although evidence is stronger for a role in increase dallergies.
+There is limited support Not reported In summary the author suggests that antigen exposure through inflamed skin or through the gastrointestinal mucosa might be involved in the establishment of allergy and tolerance.
 It is also suggested that more interventional trials are needed.